-IATTM is an authentic spirit of Traditional Tibetan Medicine - its aim is to keep TTM alive and relevant to the modern world.
+IATTM is an authentic spirit of Traditional Tibetan Medicine - our aim is to keep TTM alive and relevant to the modern world.

-The International Academy for Traditional Tibetan Medicine (IATTM) was established in 2006 to maintain the integrity and authenticity of Traditional Tibetan Medicine (TTM) teachings and to promote the continuity of its practice,
+IATTM started in 2006 to help maintain the integrity and authenticity of Traditional Tibetan Medicine (TTM) teachings and to promote the continuity of its practice,

 TTM itself dates back to antiquity.

 TTM is, like many traditional Asian healing systems, a science and an art, and treats the individual as a whole, rather than only the symptoms .

 While there are some superficial similarities with Ayurvedic medicine and traditional Chinese Medicine, TTM has its own unique history and development - rooted in the Tibetan landscape, the indigenous culture, and the spirit of the Tibetan people.